puneetkg/puneetkg.github.io/_posts/2022-01-20-impostersyndrome.md

 Once we have answers for all the 5 questions.
 We will have some understanding of why is it that we are feeling the way we are feeling.
 Now, the fifth question is important, that is the deep down rooted problem that we need to solve.

-Say, you come up with "I don't deserve success"
+Let's take my example, I have come up with "I don't deserve success"

-Here you take a notebook, everyday at the start of the day, you write the opposite of that belief and add a because in the end, that tunes your brain to find instances for the statement.
-Then go about doing your daily job.
+Here you take a notebook and everyday at the start of the day, you write the opposite of that belief and add a because in the end, this tunes your brain to find instances for the statement.
+Then you go about doing your daily job.
 Your brain will constantly be searching for the reason of that 'because'.

 "I deserve success because..."

-One you end the day, come back to the notebook/journal and fill it.. daily for a year.
-At the end of the year you will have a minimum of 365 evidences why you are <the thing that you added you are not>
+Once you end the day, come back to the notebook/journal and fill it the reasons that you found that day.. daily for a year.
+At the end of the year you will have a minimum of 365 evidences why you are <the thing that you added you are not>, in my case "successful".

+### Why does this work?

 This works because..
 * You are re teaching your brain to think in a positive way rather than negative